abhyuditjain/eva-8/S4/README.md

 E2 = (1/2) * (t2 - a_o2)^2
 ```

 Based on the above, we calculate the following parameters.
 Every parameter except the weights is initially undefined.
-Weights are chosen randomly here.
-Other parameters and weights for future iterations are derived from other parameters and input.
+Initial weights are chosen randomly here and these are updated in future iterations based on the gradient.
+Other parameters, including weights for future iterations, are derived from other parameters and input.

 ```
 h1 = w1*i1 + w2*i2